leftgoes/En-Passant/README.md

 # En-Passant-Checkmates
-get all games with en passant checkmate from .pgn file
+- get all games with en passant checkmate from .pgn file
+- all en passant checkmates until 2018.02.28 on lichess.org